The Team at a Glance

 TRY IT OUT

 If you are interested in joining Team Aiguille, you are allowed to join up to two team practices with the purchase of a day pass to try it out.
-Your first practice must be during one of the non-competition Saturday morning practices so the coaching staff is able to give you and your child deserved attention and introduce you to the practice format.
+Your first practice must be during one of the non-competition Saturday morning practices so that coaching staff is able to give you and your child deserved attention and introduce you to the practice format.

 USA Climbing is the national governing body of competition climbing in the United States whose mission to ensure the success and growth of the sport of climbing.